 - Establish a process for communicating discipline targets, assignments, and priorities to your discipline crew, as well as the overall show crew.
 This should be daily and/or weekly.

-- Schedule, track, and manage assigned work within the ILM Internal Tracking Tool as well working with Production Managers to display the information in a physical form (magnet boards / conference rooms) in order to be visible to the team.
+- Schedule, track, and manage assigned work within Shotgun as well as working with Production Managers to display the information in a physical form (magnet boards / conference rooms) in order to be visible to the team.

 - Ensure work is on schedule for each department and is meeting internal and external (client) deadlines.
 Check in with artists on a regular basis regarding workload, targets, needs, etc.